gersteinlab/ASTRO/README.md

 # 8. legecy bash version
 For previous users who want to continue using the bash version of ASTRO, we have put the old bash version in *bash* folder.
 However, the legcay bash version is deprecated and we strongly suggest to move to the python version.

+# 9. ASTRO across different technologies
+Although ASTRO was designed for spatial whole-transcriptome profiling of FFPE samples, it is a flexible pipeline that can be applied across multiple platforms and technologies.
+We have tried ASTRO on several datasets to demonstrate this versatility.
+Scripts summarizing these practices are provided in the scalability/ folder, and some helpful intermediate files are available at https://zenodo.org/records/17329668.